hummingbot/hummingbot/documentation/docs/installation/update-hummingbot.md

 Updating to the latest docker image (e.g. `coinalpha/hummingbot:latest`)

-<Callout
-  type="note"
+!!! note
-  body="Make sure to stop all the containers using the same image first  before running the `./update.sh` script."
+    Make sure to stop all the containers using the same image first  before running the `./update.sh` script.
-/>

 Scripts